One page for all your Seattle webcam and traffic needs.

 Live traffic conditions around Greater Seattle and on arterials leading to Ballard.

-The Edith Macefield House and underlying property have been bought, apparently by the same group behind Ballard Blocks (KG Investments).
-Currently, the Macefield House (what remains of it) is still standing proudly for the world to see and photograph where the David & Goliath battle between Edith Macefield and Ballard Blocks took place.
+The Edith Macefield House and underlying property have been bought by the same group behind Ballard Blocks (KG Investments).
+The new owners are letting the house rot until the city forces them to demolish it.
+Currently, the Macefield House (what remains of it) is still standing for the world to see and photograph where the David & Goliath battle between Edith Macefield and Ballard Blocks took place.

 Owners of Famous Seattle Landmark Promise Happy Ending for House and Threaten Demolition.